shivannis/xandr-docs-public/xandr-docs/articles/invest/dimensions-metrics-filtering-and-grouping.md

 ## Grouping and dimension selection guidance

 Grouping can increase the size of the data set by adding rows (possibly a very large number of rows).
-Since the Xandr reporting system automatically groups by all the dimensions you select, a best practice is to select as few dimensions as possible to get just the information you need.
+Since the Microsoft Advertising reporting system automatically groups by all the dimensions you select, a best practice is to select as few dimensions as possible to get just the information you need.
 You can further reduce the effects of this automatic grouping of dimensions by applying filtering.

 ## Related topics